affinidi/affinidi-tdk/README.md

 The client information is generated in the [clients](clients) directory.

+### Create Sample Project

+To create a sample project for a package or library, run the command

+`npm run create:sample`

 ## How do I use Affinidi TDK?

 The Affinidi TDK provides [clients](clients) with endpoints as methods to access Affinidi services like KYC, IAM, Wallet, and VPA, among others.